The Basic Ground Rules For Walking The Talk In My World. And Maybe Yours Too.

 This week…she sent me a thank you card.
 It was pretty cool and a really nice thing to do.

 Today, I am heading downtown for lunch with a young guy who is an old friend of my son.
-He wants to pick my brain about an idea he has.
-I’m really flattered because if I told you who he was and what he does, you’d think…what the hell does he need you for?
+He wants to pick my brain about a business idea he has.
+I’m really flattered because if I told you who he was and what he does, you’d think…what the hell does he need me for?

 The world of marketing has been altered drastically by the Internet.
 The way things get done here is quite a bit different than the way they used to get done, even a few years ago.